bevilacqua1996/ComputerStudies/README.md

 # RTR108
-RTU Computer Studies Repository that will be used for upload codes which are going to be developed in classes.
+RTU Computer Studies Repository that will be used in order to upload codes which are going to be developed in classes.